 Now it’s up to Keef to stop the carnage.
 But can he get the oblivious Rio to agree to the ceremony needed to banish the demon?

-WHITE GOODS is a horror comedy and along with the laughs, it delivers some suitably gory deaths.
-There’s some CGI for the various bits of demonic magic but the gore is done with old fashioned practical effects.
-Particularly impressive are a death by drier and a gunshot to the head.
+WHITE GOODS is a horror-comedy and along with the laughs, it delivers some suitably gory deaths.
+There’s some CGI for the various bits of demonic magic but the gore is done with old-fashioned practical effects.
+Particularly impressive is a death by drier and a gunshot to the head.
 They’re impressive by any standards let alone on this kind of low budget.

 The easily offended will hate WHITE GOODS.
-Those with a stronger sense of humor, and stronger stomach should find lots to laugh at.
+Those with a stronger sense of humour, and stronger stomachs should find lots to laugh at.
 If that’s you you might want to look for the collections of Hancher’s short films Blast from the Past and Films from a Broken Mind.